What Is Demographics In Marketing

 What is the Bottom Line?

-The Bottom Line is an accounting term that refers to the net profit a company makes after all expenses have been deducted from revenue.
-The term is also used to describe a company’s overall financial health.
+The Bottom Line is an accounting term that refers to the net profit a company achieves after all expenses have been subtracted from revenue.
+It can also be used as a measure of its overall financial health.

-A company can improve its bottom line by reducing costs such as through shopping for less expensive operating facilities, using eco-conscious materials or limiting carbon emissions.
+An organization can boost its bottom line by cutting expenses such as by opting for less costly operating facilities, using eco-friendly materials and/or limiting carbon emissions.

 How to Obtain Demographic Data?